direct-code-execution/ns-3-dce/doc/source/dce-kernel.rst

 Prerequisite
 ============

-You must be familiar with |ns3|, DCE and Linux Kernel Developpement.
+You must be familiar with |ns3|, DCE and Linux kernel development.

 Download
 ========